-Medical Insurance: All part-time ALP students studying the Fall and Spring are required to have Columbia Medical Insurance, Those with comparable U.S. health insurance may submit a waiver request to avoid the health insurance charge.
+Health Insurance: Columbia Medical Insurance is required for all students.
+Those with comparable U.S. health insurance may submit a waiver request to avoid the health insurance charge.
 Visit the Columbia Health website for complete information.

 Health and Related Services Fee: All ALP students are required to pay the Columbia Health and Related Services Fee..
 This fee covers access to Columbia health services such as medical, counseling, wellbeing, sexual violence response and disability services.
-For online courses this includes phone/video appointments, accommodations for approved disabilities and access to workshops and training.
 The Health and Related Services fee is mandatory, even if students successfully apply for a health insurance waiver.